Achieved or on track

 Affordable energy: Maintain electric rates lower than the national average.

-2018 status: Duke Energy’s electric rates in all six states we serve were lower than the national average in all three customer categories (residential, commercial and industrial).
+2020 status: Duke Energy’s electric rates in all six states we serve were lower than the national average in all three customer categories (residential, commercial and industrial).
 (See related graphic: “Duke Energy’s Electric Rates: Below U.S. Average.”)

 Charitable giving: The Duke Energy Foundation will invest more than $30 million annually in charitable giving.

-2018 status: The Duke Energy Foundation contributed $31.6 million.
-Total 2018 charitable giving was $59.8 million.
-(See related graphic: “2018 Charitable Giving.”)
+2020 status: The Duke Energy Foundation contributed $31.9 million.
+Total 2020 charitable giving was $49.5 million.
+(See related graphic: “2020 Charitable Giving.”)

 Total shareholder return (TSR): Outperform other investor-owned utilities in TSR, annually and over a three-year period, as measured by the Philadelphia Utility Index (UTY).

-7.4% in 2018, compared to the UTY return of 3.5%.
+2020 status: Duke Energy’s TSR results were:4.8 percent in 2020, compared to the UTY return of 2.7 percent.

 Transparency: Achieve top-quartile performance in disclosure, as measured by Bloomberg Environmental, Social and Governance (ESG) Disclosure Scores for our industry.